TentativeConvert/Syndicator/README.md

 Finally, make `main.py` executable (if necessary) with `chmod +x main.py`.
 You should now be able to start Syndicator with one of the following commands:

-syndicator2: call `python main.py` from within the folder syndicator2
+Syndicator 2: call `python main.py` from within the folder syndicator2.\\

-syndicator3: call `python -m syndicator3.main` from the *parent folder* of the folder synicator3.
+Syndicator 3: call `python -m syndicator3.main` from the *parent folder* of the folder synicator3.

 The icons used by Syndicator are essentially the UbuntuOne icons delivered with Ubuntu 14.04.
 You can change these either by replacing the relevant files in the `icons` folder or by editing `config.py`.
 For [at least some of the] icons in `/usr/share/icons/` you only need to supply the file name, not the full path.